greydanus/baby-a3c/README.md

 _Make things as simple as possible, but not simpler._

-I'm frustrated by the number of deep RL implementations that are clunky and opaque.
+Frustrated by the number of deep RL implementations that are clunky and opaque?
 In this repo, I've stripped a [high-performance A3C model](https://github.com/ikostrikov/pytorch-a3c) down to its bare essentials.
 Everything you'll need is contained in 180 lines...

  * If you are trying to **learn deep RL**, the code is compact, readable, and commented
  * If you want **quick results**, I've included pretrained models
  * If **something goes wrong**, there's not a mountain of code to debug
  * If you want to **try something new**, this is a simple and strong baseline

-Star or link to this repo if you find it useful.

 Dependencies
 --------